Where should you go when you’re ravenous, but it’s too hot to go inside?

 Brasserie Blanc, Victoria Mill, Sovereign Street, Leeds, West Yorkshire, LS1 4BJ.

 The Tetley has oodles of outdoor space, with their lovely little patio area alongside a big green field bedecked in picnic tables – which means you won’t have any trouble finding a spot to enjoy a bite to eat.
-The menu is extensive, with everything from creative salads to burgers, sarnies and sharing boards – the kids have a menu all of their own, so bring the whole family.
+The menu is extensive, with everything from creative salads to burgers, sarnies and small plates – the kids have a menu all of their own, so bring the whole family.
 And if you’re planning a big shindig, they do an outdoor BBQ for groups of 20 or more.

 The Tetley, Hunslet Road, Leeds, West Yorkshire, LS10 1JQ.